twigphp/Twig/doc/sandbox.rst

 sandboxed templates.
 If this is not guaranteed, convert objects to plain arrays or scalars before passing them in.

+The sandbox also relies on context values behaving consistently.
+Before an operation converts values to strings, the sandbox checks that the policy allows ``__toString()`` on them; for an iterable passed to ``join``, for instance, it iterates the value and checks every element.
+The operation then iterates the value again, so the check only holds if both iterations produce the same elements.
+An object that produces different elements on each iteration (because it consumes a queue, re-runs a query, or reads from a stream) can give the operation elements the sandbox never checked.
+Such an object is an unsafe context value, not a sandbox vulnerability: Twig does not consider a policy bypass that depends on a context value changing between the sandbox check and its use to be a security issue.
+Convert such values to arrays before passing them to sandboxed templates.

 Limiting Resource Usage
 -----------------------